onzag/itemize/docs/tutorials/airbnb/05-request.md

 custom.change_success = cambio de estado exitoso
 ```

-We got to run `npm run build-data` due to the changes in the schema and `npm run webpack-dev` to update our app, now we should be able to see the following screen when we are checking a single request.
+We got to run `npm run build-data` due to the changes in the schema and `npm run esbuild-dev` to update our app, now we should be able to see the following screen when we are checking a single request.

 ![Request Status Page](./images/request-status-page.png)